nyu-mll/jiant/probing/data/README.md

 ./get_spr2_data.sh $JIANT_DATA_DIR/spr2
 ```

-The `conllu` package is required to process the universal dependencies source data.
+This downloads both the UD treebank and the annotations and performs a join.
+See the `get_spr2_data.sh` script for more info.
+The `conllu` package is required to process the Universal Dependencies source data.

-## Definite Pronoun Resolution (Adam)
+## Definite Pronoun Resolution (DPR)

 Tasks: ` `